 - An answer machine that is checked regularly

 - An answer service such as Answer or Moneypenny, which will act as you and then pass on messages via email and/or text.
+Answering services of this kind often will have a PAYG arrangement so they can be used just for the holiday period

 - Divert to someone’s mobile.
 If you have someone on call, they are the ideal person to divert the call to.
 Most VoIP solutions allow you to log in and change that number so that the same person isn’t on call throughout the festive period.